desflaherty/Unicorn_issue_tracker/README.md

 * View the status of each bug or feature to see what is currently being worked on
 * View graphs summarising the total issues being tracked by the web app by their current status

-A mockup for the proposed cookbook can be viewed on github https://github.com/desflaherty/Unicorn_issue_tracker/tree/master/wireframes
+## A mockup for the proposed app can be viewed on github
+https://github.com/desflaherty/Unicorn_issue_tracker/tree/master/wireframes

 ## Existing Features